 Here are just some of the steps and considerations we make when measuring openings:

-Measurements of the hight and width of the openings should be taken to the millimetre and, depending on the size of the opening, measurements are taken from serval different points for both heights and widths.
-On smaller openings we usually do this from at least 3 points - one each end and one in the centre of the opening.
+Measurements of the height and width of the openings should be taken to the millimetres.
+Depending on the size of the opening, measurements are taken from different points for both heights and widths.
+On smaller openings, we usually do this from at least 3 points - one on each end and one in the centre of the opening.
 This will help establish if there are any variances in the openings to be glazed.

-A hand drawing of the area or areas to be glazed is created on site.
-This drawing will include measurements, door positions, level differences and any special notes such as skirting cut outs and pipe work.
-Cut out measurements for skirting, piping, etc should be included in the drawings and notes.
+A hand drawing of the area or areas to be glazed is created on-site.
+This drawing will include measurements, door positions, level differences and any special notes such as skirting cut-outs and pipework.
+Cut out sizes for skirting, piping, etc. should be included in the drawings and notes.

-Site surveys are often neglected, but are an essential part of the process.
-A full site survey helps avoid any unexpected surprises on the day of installation.
+Site surveys are often neglected but are an essential part of the process.
+A full site survey helps avoid any surprises on the day of installation.
 It also helps cover any risks, identify hazards, site requirements and install methods.

 These are just some of the checks made during a site survey:

-Check access routes, this includes checking the delivery bay, delivery requirements and walking the route in which all materials including glass will be carried from the delivery bay to site.
-If the materials are to go in a lift to the site floor, the lift should be measure to ensure channel lengths and glass will fit.
-If the materials are to go via a staircase, this should be checked and measured to ensure the glass panels and track lengths can fit, and that the stair landings are wide enough when turning to take the full length of the materials.
-Trip hazards, low overhanging hazards, public areas, etc that are part of the access route are noted and precautions taken for the day of the delivery and install.
+Check access routes; this includes checking the delivery bay, delivery requirements and walking the route in which all materials including glass will be carried from the delivery bay to site.
+If the materials are to go in a lift to the site floor, the lift should be measured to ensure channel lengths and glass will fit.
+If the materials are to go via a staircase, this should also be checked and measured to ensure the glass panels and track lengths can fit.
+Stair landings need to be wide enough when turning to take the full length of the materials.
+Trip hazards, low overhanging hazards, public areas, etc. that are part of the access route must be noted to ensure precautions are taken for the day of the delivery and install.

 Perform a full review of the agreed storage and work areas.

-Check that there are no cables, under floor heating or pipes running underneath the surface of the glazing area (including wall, floor and ceiling).
-If the information is not available on site a qualified professional, such as an electrician (or plumber in the case of pipe work) will be needed to make these checks.
-Drilling will be needed to fix glazing track or U-Channel to the walls, floor and ceiling.
-This is especially important if floor springs are to be used for the doors, as this will require a large hole to be made in the floor - it may mean positioning the door elsewhere to avoid additional work to move pipes or cables.
+Check that there are no cables, underfloor heating or pipes running underneath the surface of the glazing area (including wall, floor and ceiling).
+If this information is not available on-site a qualified professional, such as an electrician (or plumber in the case of pipework) will be needed to make these checks.
+Drilling will be required to fix glazing track or U-Channel to the walls, floor and ceiling.
+This is especially important if floor springs are to be used for the doors, as this will require a large hole to be made in the floor.
+It may mean positioning the door elsewhere to avoid additional work to move pipes or cables.

-Additional notes should include particular site rules and requirements, such as specific PPE requirements, noise restrictions, delivery times, etc. Also any other potential hazards should be noted as part of the survey.
+Notes should include particular site rules and requirements, such as specific PPE requirements, noise restrictions, delivery times, etc. Also, any other potential hazards must be noted as part of the survey and action taken.